hirakhan95/kl_healthcare/README.md

 # Coding Challenge from KL Healthcare GmbH

-- Created two modules i.e. datetime_check and test.
+- Created two modules i.e. notifications and notifier
-- Test file contains test cases
 - 3 parameters are given to the function 'datetime_check'

+Notifier register the notification notify.schedule and notifications checks if the date has passed the current date time.

+It's the responsibility of notifier to register job in crontab.

 ### Execution
 To run the program execute in terminal:
 > python datetime_check.py

-### Test
-To run the test cases execute in terminal:
-> python test.py
+* You will need full disc permission on mac for cron.